 From the program and the assessments he took, Cataldi learned he was unwittingly adopting the leadership habits he witnessed in his supervisors – both those who praised the work of subordinates but also others who would curtly call out mistakes.
 One supervisor, for example, lacked any concern for subordinates’ personal lives, leading to staff disengagement and difficult relationships with other departments.
 Some of these habits over time emerged in Cataldi’s own style of leadership.

-“Working with bosses who lacked empathy and concern for others leaves a mark that’s hard to erase,” says Cataldi, who today is vice president of sales strategy and execution with the company.
+“Working with bosses who lacked empathy and concern for others leaves a mark that’s hard to erase,” says Cataldi, who today is Vice President of Commercial Operations, Atlantic Corporate Division for Southern Glazers Wine & Spirits.

 “When you develop a habit, it doesn’t fix itself overnight.”